Top Brisbane universities to co-host Australasian fluid mechanics conference

 Brisbane will welcome hundreds of scientists, engineers, students and educators in 2020 following a competitive bid for the 22nd Australasian Fluid Mechanics Conference to be co-hosted by two of the city’s leading universities.

 The conference will be held across four days at the Queensland University of Technology (QUT) and The University of Queensland (UQ), attracting up to 450 participants and generating around $1.1 million in economic impact for Brisbane.

-Academics from QUT and UQ – which both moved higher in the recent QS World University Rankings 2018 - prepared the successful bid with support from Brisbane Marketing's Business Events team.
+Academics from QUT and UQ – which both moved higher in the recent QS World University Rankings 2018 - prepared the successful bid with support from Brisbane Economic Development Agency's Business Events team.